NOUIY/aws-cdk-guide/v2/ref-cli-cmd-ack.md

 ## Arguments<a name="ref-cli-cmd-ack-args"></a>

 **Notice ID**  <a name="ref-cli-cmd-ack-args-notice-id"></a>
-The ID of the notice\.
+The ID of the notice.
 *Type*: String
 *Required*: No

 ## Options<a name="ref-cli-cmd-ack-options"></a>

-For a list of global options that work with all CDK CLI commands, see [Global options](ref-cli-cmd.md#ref-cli-cmd-options)\.
+For a list of global options that work with all CDK CLI commands, see [Global options](ref-cli-cmd.md#ref-cli-cmd-options).

 `--help, -h BOOLEAN`  <a name="ref-cli-cmd-ack-options-help"></a>
-Show command reference information for the `cdk acknowledge` command\.
+Show command reference information for the `cdk acknowledge` command.

 ## Examples<a name="ref-cli-cmd-ack-examples"></a>